Ken’s House 2025

 Ken’s House

 My wife Corinne and I started our sustainable journey by installing an induction cooktop when we put an extension on the house in 2006.
-At the time, the choice was gas or induction, and the latter seemed much more enviromentally friendly and easier to clean.
+At the time, the choice was gas or induction, and the latter seemed much more environmentally friendly and easier to clean.

 Then, in 2014 we installed 3 kilowatts of solar power on our back roof.
 This reduced our power bill by about half.